-Make the most of your 3 days in Porto with our complete guide to the home of Port wine.
-Start by planning your trip with transportation tips, a breakdown of different areas to stay, and some need-to-know food & wine recommendations.
-Then, enjoy a complete 3-day itinerary full of activities on land, by sea, and inside the city’s famous Port wine caves.
+Make the most of your 3 days in Porto with this complete guide to the home of Port wine.
+First, get familiar with the basics of the city, including transportation tips, a breakdown of different areas to stay, and some need-to-know food & wine recommendations.
+Then, enjoy a complete 3-day itinerary full of activities on land, by sea, and inside Porto’s famous Port wine caves.

-We’re gonna let you in on 4 little secrets about Porto: first, it’s the second biggest city in Portugal.
+After spending 3 days in Porto, we’re gonna let you in on 4 little secrets: first, it’s the second biggest city in Portugal.
 Second, it’s #1 for wine.
 Third, it’s umm…it’s…

 we came for the wine…but we left with…sorry, what were we talking about?